nish1502/nish1502/README.md

 # 💫 About Me:
 👩‍💻 Hey there!
 I'm Nishita, a software enthusiast exploring the realms of coding and beyond.
-Currently:<br><br>🔭 Working on a development project<br>🌱 Learning DSA in Java, Machine Learning, PHP<br>📫 Reach me at: nishitakapkar15@gmail.com<br>⚡ Fun fact: I thrive on coffee<br><br>
+Currently:<br><br>🔭 Working on a development project<br>🌱 Learning DSA in Java, Python and Machine Learning <br>📫 Reach me at: nishitakapkar15@gmail.com<br>⚡ Fun fact: I thrive on coffee<br><br>

 ## 🌐 Socials: